-Let $I$ denote the population index of an arbitrary individual from the naive pool.
+It is worth noting that our model does accommodate heterogeneity in viral load across individuals.
+This property of identical distribution described in Lemma~\ref{lemma:id} arises from applying an independent random permutation to shuffle the samples within each pool after their formation, facilitating the proofs thereafter. \proof{Proof of Lemma~\ref{lemma:id}.} Let $I$ denote the population index of an arbitrary individual from the naive pool.
 Because naive pools are formed by picking individuals uniformly at random from the population, $I\sim U(\{1,\cdots,N\})$.
-That is, $\PP_0^{(N)}(I=i)=\frac{1}{N}$ for all $i=1,\cdots,N$.
+That is, $\PP_{\np,\alpha}^{(N)}(I=i)=1/N$ for all $i=1,\cdots,N$.
 The cdf of the viral load of this sample is

 Suppose the correlated pool being studied is the $J$th of the $|\mathcal{A}|$ correlated pools.
-Because the correlated pool we are studying is chosen randomly from the $|\mathcal{A}|$ pools, $\PP^{(N)}(J=j')=\frac{1}{|\mathcal{A}|}$ for all $j'=1,\cdots,|\mathcal{A}|$.
+Because it is chosen randomly from the $|\mathcal{A}|$ pools, $\PP^{(N)}(J=j')=1/|\mathcal{A}|$ for all $j'=1,\cdots,|\mathcal{A}|$.
 Now consider an arbitrary individual from this pool, and suppose this individual is the $i$th of this pool.
 Recall that we reordered samples in each pool by performing an independent random permutation of 1 through $n$, denoted by $\pi$.
 Then, the index of $i$ before the permutation is uniformly distributed over $\{1,\cdots,N\}$, that is, $P^{(N)}(\pi(i')=i)=\frac{1}{n}$ for all $i'=1,\cdots,n$.
-Let $V_{(j',i')}$ denote the viral load of the $i'$th sample in the $j'$th pool before reordering, for each $i',j'$.
-Then, the cdf of the sample viral load of this arbitrary individual from the correlated pool is given by
+Hence, the cdf of the sample viral load of this arbitrary individual from the correlated pool is given by

 where the last equality follows from the observation that this double sum is equivalent to summing over all individuals in $\{1,\cdots,N\}$.
-This is identical to the cdf of the viral load of an individual chose uniformly at random from the naive pool. \Halmos \endproof
+This is identical to the cdf of the viral load of an individual chosen uniformly at random from the naive pool.